 7. iPhone Shows Signs of Activity in Standby Mode

 Some spyware will simulate user actions, which could cause your iPhone's screen to light up briefly.
 If no notifications are found, it's time to start being suspicious.

 It is normal for an iPhone's screen to light up when a call or message is being received, but it should not come on for no reason.

 8. Unrecognized Outgoing Messages

 Hackers can not only read you messages but also send them.
 While that seems like an odd thing to do, it's very useful for a jealous spouse trying to find out if their husband was cheating with a contact listed in his phone.
 It can also be used to try to get your contacts to trust a link enough to click on it and become infected themselves.

 These messages are then quickly deleted and the phone's user will not know they existed.
-If you notice an outgoing message you do not remember sending, consider the context of the message and why it might have been sent by someone else.
-In these circumstances you can not only tell if someone has remote access to your iPhone but also deduce who may be behind the hack.
+If you notice an outgoing message you do not remember sending, consider the context of the message and why it might have been sent.
+In these circumstances you can not only tell if anyone has remote access to your iPhone but also deduce who may be behind the hack.